mohammedfaizan/voting-application/README.md

 ## Demo

 - **CodeSandbox Link**: [Click here to open the project](https://codesandbox.io/p/sandbox/c937yf?file=%2Fsrc%2FApp.js)
-  *(Replace `#` with your unlisted CodeSandbox URL.)*

-For UI references, please refer to the provided demo video in the assignment instructions.

----

----

 ## Getting Started

-### 1. Open in CodeSandbox

 1. Go to the **CodeSandbox Link** provided above.